florencemezino/bookinner/READMEMS3.md

 #### Books
 * The `Books` page features a special hero image.
 The purpose of this hero image element is to give maximum impact when opening the website.
 * There is a main heading in which you can read "Bookinner".
-The idea behind "Bookinner" is to reflect how reading books can impact someone inner self and contibute to personnal development.
+The idea behind "Bookinner" is to reflect how reading books can impact someone inner self and contibute to their personnal development.
-* The sub heading is short, impactful and invite any users to invest time in reading.
+* The sub heading is short, impactful and invite any users to invest time in reading. : "Become your best self"
 *
 *
-* At the bottom of the page (above the footer) there is two call to action :
-    - `...`:
-    - `...` :

 #### Dimensions
 * The `Dimensions` page features 1 column wide for mobile devices, 2 columns wide for tablets and 4 columns wide for desktop.